Cibiv/EvoNAPS/README.md

 $ mysql -u your_user -p --database=evonaps < evonaps_create_statements.sql
 ```

-You can verify if the tables were corretly created by typing:
+You can verify if the tables were correctly created by typing:

 ```bash
 $ mysql -u your_user -p -e "USE evonaps; SHOW TABLES;"